projectacrn/acrn-hypervisor/doc/tutorials/acrn_ootb.rst

         # dd if=/mnt/sos-industry.img of=/dev/sda bs=4M oflag=sync status=progress

-Note: With the above “size” settings in yaml, >100G SOS image will be generated and it will quite some time to write it into the disk.
+.. note:: Given the large YAML size setting of over 100G, generating the SOS image and writing it to disk will take some time.

 #.
 Configure the EFI firmware to boot the ACRN hypervisor by default:

    .. code-block:: none